ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/dashboards/visualisations/line-timeseries.md

 subsection: Visualisation definition
 ---

+🚧 This section is a work in progress 🚧

 <img src="" alt="" width="500" style="margin-bottom: 20px"/>

 The `line-timeseries` chart visualisation type represents data as a line chart showing historic data.